justAChris/stltwigdemo15/README.md

 # stltwigdemo15
-Theme code for Out on a TWIG presentation durinng DrupalCamp St Louis 2015
+Theme code for Out on a TWIG presentation during DrupalCamp St Louis 2015